awsdocs/amazon-ecr-user-guide/doc_source/ecr-eventbridge.md

 **Event for a completed image push**

 The following event is sent when each image push is completed\.
-For more information, see [Pushing an image](docker-push-ecr-image.md)\.
+For more information, see [Pushing a Docker image](docker-push-ecr-image.md)\.

 ```
 {